dfarrell07/CBenchF/README.md

 Note that the project name [is not set](https://github.com/dfarrell07/SDNPerf/issues/1#).

+### Overview

+This project aims to bring some sanity to the SDN controller performance testing landscape by providing a well architected framework such tests.

+Performance tests for controllers are typically one-off scripts written by unconnected developers.
+They not shared, documented or tested.
+They don't enable code reuse.
+They aren't easy to find (many are emailed dev to dev).
+They don't support multiple controllers.

+By providing a framework with a base set of tests, support for multiple SDN controllers, reusable code for working with northbound and southbound devices, a standard results format, stats/graphing tools and support for publishing results to a central location, we hope to dramatically advance the state of SDN controller performance testing.

 ### Contributing

 Contributions are encouraged!
 At this point, I think most contributions would come as feature requests and use case examples.
 Please add those to the [Requirements](https://github.com/dfarrell07/SDNPerf/wiki/Requirements) wiki page.
 If the feature requests are very narrowly scoped they may also be suitable for an [Issue](https://github.com/dfarrell07/SDNPerf/issues).